 Employer-Only Taxes

-These are taxes that you, as the employer, are solely responsible for; you do not deduct anything from your employees’ pay.
-This list is not all-inclusive, but depending on the type of employer you are, you will likely be responsible for:
+These are taxes that you, as the employer, are solely responsible for.
+This list is not all-inclusive, but depending on the type of employer you are, you will likely be responsible for payments into:

 When you deduct taxes from your employee’s pay, you must pay Uncle Sam and his kids, the states.
-Some taxes are deposited monthly or semi-weekly, and some are deposited quarterly, so it’s important that you schedule these very important dates on your payroll calendar, or you could end up facing some hefty fines.
+Some taxes are deposited monthly or semi-weekly, and some are deposited quarterly.
+Schedule these very important dates on your payroll calendar, or you could end up facing some hefty fines.

 Depositing Your Federal Taxes